naveed92/gcn_modularity/README.md

 #### Parameters:
 ```
 --dataset
-Specify dataset to use
+Specify dataset to use.
+Possible values are 'cora', 'citeseer' or 'pubmed'

 --weight
-Specify weight value of community structure preserving term, values from 0.0 to 1.0
+Specify weight value of community structure preserving term, valid values from 0.0 to 1.0

 --n_label_per_class
 Set number of labels per class to sample for training set, valid values range from 1 to 20